jindongli-Ai/Survey_on_CLIP-Powered_Domain_Generalization_and_Adaptation/README.md

 # A Comprehensive Survey on CLIP Powered Domain Generalization and Adaptation: Review and Beyond

-The official GitHub page for the survey paper "A Comprehensive Survey on CLIP Powered Domain Generalization and Adaptation: Review and Beyond".
+The official GitHub page for the survey paper "CLIP-Powered Domain Generalization and Domain Adaptation: A Comprehensive Survey".

 ## Introduction